juggernt/N-DASH/README.md

 of Novo/Florin.
 Of course, new ideas and comments are always welcome.
 You can contact me via email: dashboardnovo@google.com

 ATTENTION!
 N-DASH releases 1.x are for Novo (Florin version up to 1.0.11).
-N-DASH 2.0 onwards are for Florin (version 2.0.0 onwards), but Novo naming is still used (with a few exceptions) for the time being.
+N-DASH 2.0 onwards is for Florin (version 2.0.1 up to 2.0.3), but Novo naming is still used (with a few exceptions) for the time being.
 See N-DASH manual for the installation procedure.
+N-DASH 2.1 onwards is for Florin 2.0.4 onwards (mining arena setup added).